G-Core/product-documentation/documentation/waap/waap-rules/advanced-rules.md

 Check out the following guides for details on how to create advanced rules and their key components:

-* API docs: learn how to construct and manage advanced rules.
+* API docs: Learn how to construct and manage advanced rules.

-* Advanced rules - objects, attributes, and types: get the list of all available objects you can use in rule expressions along with their respective attributes and types.
+* <a href="https://gcore.com/docs/waap/waap-rules/advanced-rules/advanced-rule-objects" target="_blank">Advanced rule objects</a>: Get the list of all available objects you can use in rule expressions along with their respective attributes and types.

-* Advanced rules - source field objects: check the available source field objects you can use in your expressions along with their respective attributes and types.
+* <a href="https://gcore.com/docs/waap/waap-rules/advanced-rules/source-field-objects" target="_blank">Source field objects</a>: Check the available source field objects you can use in your expressions along with their respective attributes and types.

 ## Advanced rule properties

 The advanced rule object contains the following properties:

 ```
 {
   "name": "string",
   "source": "string",
   "enabled": true,
   "description": "string",
   "phase": "EXECUTION_PHASE_UNSPECIFIED",
   "ruleAction": {
     "allow": {},
     "block": {
       "statusCode": "STATUS_CODE_UNSPECIFIED",
       "actionDuration": "string"
     },
     "captcha": {},
     "handshake": {},
     "monitor": {},
     "tag": {
       "tags": [
         "string"
       ]
     }
   }
 }
 ```